-- 1) Mark every node that was resolved from only nodes of A or B as root nodes of A or B respectively.
-Mark every other node as unvisited. - Select a clause c that is not a root of A or B and is not marked as visited.
+- 1) Mark every node that was resolved from only nodes of A or B as leaves of A or B respectively.
+Mark every other node as unvisited. - Select a clause c that is not a leaf of A or B and is not marked as visited.
 Check the satisfiability of (A)(c̄) and (B)(c̄). - Solve the SAT instances created in the previous step.
-If (A)(c c) is unsatisfiable, mark c as a root of A. Otherwise, If (B)(c c) is unsatisfiable, mark c as a root of B. Mark c as visited. - 4) If c is now marked as a root of either A or B, check to see if its children can trivially be marked as root nodes of A or B and check to see if some of c's ancestors can be marked as visited.
+If (A)(c c) is unsatisfiable, mark c as a leaf of A. Otherwise, If (B)(c c) is unsatisfiable, mark c as a leaf of B. Mark c as visited. - 4) If c is now marked as a leaf of either A or B, check to see if its children can trivially be marked as leaves of A or B and check to see if some of c's ancestors can be marked as visited.

-5) Repeat steps 2-4 until all nodes are marked as either visited or as roots of A or B or until a threshold number of calls to the SAT solver is reached.
+5) Repeat steps 2-4 until all nodes are marked as either visited or as leaves leaves of A or B or until a threshold number of calls to the SAT solver is reached.